polylang/polylang/readme.txt

 == Changelog ==

+= 3.8.7 (2026-08-17) =

+* Pro: Add the translation of new blocks introduced by WP 7.1 #3048
+* Fix quick edit parent page dropdown for hierarchical custom post types #1947
+* Fix wp-editor script enqueued together with the new widgets editor #1968

 = 3.8.6 (2026-07-20) =

 * Pro: Security: Ensure the user has the required capability for ACF fields when switching language in the editor #3029
 * Security: Fix exposure of some private posts metadata to non-authorized users.
-Props Patchstack.
+Reported by Patchstack.
 * Security: Fix server side default language encoding for the block editor
 * Fix 404 for post type or taxonomy sitemap when its name ends with a language code #1909